fbpx

 About the artist

-Laura Põld (b.1984 in Tallinn, Estonia) is an Estonian artist living in Tallinn and Vienna.
-Her formal education includes the study of ceramics at the Estonian Academy of Arts (BA), painting at the University of Tartu (MA) and sculptural conceptions and ceramics at the University of Art and Design, Linz (MA).
-She is a Visiting Associate Professor of installation and sculpture at the Estonian Academy of Arts (EKA), Tallinn, Estonia.
-Põld has been awarded a number of prizes and scholarships such as the Köler Prize Grand Prix (2016), the Grand Prize of The Cultural Endowment of Estonia (2018), the ISCP New York studio grant (2019) and the Claus Michaletz Preis (2021).
+Laura Põld (b.
+1984 in Tallinn, Estonia) is an Estonian artist living in Tallinn and Vienna.
+Her formal education includes the study of ceramics at the Estonian Academy of Arts (EKA) in Tallinn (BA), painting at the University of Tartu (MA) and sculptural conceptions and ceramics at the University of Art and Design in Linz (MA).
+She is currently a visiting associate professor of installation and sculpture at EKA.

 More works by this artist